Jeorge01/hyprland-steam-shortcut/HOW_IT_WORKS.md

 - `run_steam.sh listen <device-id>` — runs as a systemd service.
 Reads the device's `.conf`, locates the matching `/dev/input/event*` nodes and spawns one `sudo evtest` process per node.
+If a node is exclusively grabbed by another process (input-remapper, Steam Input, hkdm, ...), the listener falls back to the grabber's forwarded virtual clone so the bind still works while the grabber keeps control.
+It re-evaluates the grab state while
+  running: if a grabber starts or stops, the listener swaps between the physical device and the forwarded clone on its own.
 On disconnect it cleans up and re-scans the devices automatically.
 - `run_steam.sh trigger` — runs on button press.
 Copies DISPLAY/Wayland
   environment into the service, focuses the Steam window or current workspace, and opens Big Picture Mode.
 Trigger output is logged to the systemd journal